Ratecard/docs/docs/changelogs/documentation.md

 ### Added
 - `feedback.created` and `feedback.updated` to the outbound webhooks

+### Removed
+- `feedback.received` webhook subscription, `feedback.created` should be used instead
+  - Existing webhooks with this deprecated subscription will still work.

 ## 2021-07-12
 ### Changed
 - Contact last name no longer shows as required